Why is water management work becoming more and more expensive?

 There are many international, national, and regional agreements that Noorderzijlvest must and wants to comply with.
 The challenges are great.
 More money is needed to:

-• keeping the organization in order and adapting it to changing requirements;
+• keep the organisation in order and adapt it to changing requirements;

 • take necessary measures now and not pass them on to future generations;

-• preventing disasters and flooding caused by climate change in a timely manner;
+• prevent disasters and flooding caused by climate change in a timely manner;

-• treat wastewater in accordance with new and future European regulations.
+• treat wastewater in line with new and future European regulations.

 In the years up to and including 2022, rates could still rise at a reasonably moderate pace.
 In 2023, the Noorderzijlvest board had to abandon that wish due to the greatly changed situation in the world.
 Costs rose rapidly everywhere in a short period of time.
 In the coming period, Noorderzijlvest will face major and expensive water challenges, certainly for the next 10 to 15 years.
-That is why we will all have to accept a substantial increase in water board taxes.
+That is why we will all have to accept a significant increase in water rates.